You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 - The use of USB Flash Drives is possible but not entirely necessary.
 Anything done in Google saves automatically to the student's Google Drive and can be shared digitally without the use of a Flash Drive.

 - If a student needs to connect a USB Flash Drive a special adapter will be needed in order for this to occur.

 - Student Chromebooks have 2 USB ports, which are USB-C. USB-C refers to the type of connection, which is the new standard for most computing devices.
 The USB-C ports on the student Chromebook are used for charging the device but can also be used to access other USB-type devices (i.e. Flash Drives, Printers, etc.).

 - An adapter must be used to "convert" the USB-C port to a standard USB-A connection.

 - The tech department does not have these types of converters available so if a student requires one they would need to purchase one on their own

-- Can students print from their Chromebook?
+- Can I print from my assigned Chromebook?